CKilavuz/Rimot/README.md

 # Status
-## 2022-05-19
+## 2022-12-22
-Immense Networks is the proud new owner of Remotely.
-We intend to keep Remotely fully open-source.
+Rimot Support is the proud new owner of Rimot.
+We intend to keep Rimot fully open-source.

-I (Darren Kattan) had followed this project since the moment Jared shared it on r/msp years ago.
-While Jared was writing Remotely, we were writing our own tool for MSPs called ImmyBot, primarily focused on automation and software deployment.
+I (SB) had followed this project since the moment Jared shared it on r/msp years ago.
+While Jared was writing Rimot, we were writing our own tool for MSPs called ImmyBot, primarily focused on automation and software deployment.
 Jared and I had similar goals and he felt that we would be good custodians of the project.

-ImmyBot experienced explosive growth this year and we only have 4 developers which is why there hasn't been much activity here.
-We did a big push earlier this year to build an integration between Remotely and ImmyBot but ran into some technical challenges trying to keep only one agent on machines, but we don't want to cannibalize Remotely for the gain of ImmyBot.
-We want to keep Remotely fully operable as a standalone project.
-When we resume this initiate later this year, you will likely abstraction of the Remotely.Desktop code into a shared library that can be consumed by Remotely as well as other agents like ImmyBot.

-# Roadmap

-* Complete Remotely <-> ImmyBot Integration (2022)
-* Offer a cloud version of Remotely for individuals that do not wish to host it themselves (2023)

 ![image](.github/media/ask-remote.png)

 ## Disclaimer
-Hosting a Remotely server requires running an ASP.NET Core web app behind IIS (Windows), Nginx (Ubuntu), or Caddy Server (any OS).
+Hosting a Rimot server requires running an ASP.NET Core web app behind IIS (Windows), Nginx (Ubuntu), or Caddy Server (any OS).
 It's expected that the person deploying and maintaining the server is familiar with this process.
 Since this is a hobby project that I develop in between working full time and raising a family, there simply isn't time available to provide support in this capacity.

 ## GitHub Actions
-GitHub Actions allows you to build and deploy Remotely for free from their cloud servers.
+GitHub Actions allows you to build and deploy Rimot for free from their cloud servers.
 Since the Windows agent can only be built on Windows, and the Mac agent can only be built on Mac, using a build platform like GitHub Actions or Azure Pipelines is the only reasonable way to build the whole project.
 The definitions for the build processes are located in `/.github/workflows/` folder.

 I've created a cross-platform command line tool that can leverage the GitHub Actions REST API to build the project and install it on your private server.
 This process will also embed your server's URL into the desktop clients, so that they won't need to prompt the end user to enter it.